tylerlum/nerf_grasping/README.md

     Parameters:
     optimized_grasp_config_dict_filepath (pathlib.Path): The file path to the optimized grasp .npy file.
-This file should contain wrist poses, joint angles, grasp orientations, and loss from grasp metric.
+This file should contain wrist poses, joint angles, grasp orientations, and loss from grasp metric. object_centroid_pos_world_frame (np.ndarray): The centroid of the object in world frame.
+If None, the centroid is assumed to be [0, 0, 0].
+Defaults to None. error_if_no_loss (bool): Whether to raise an error if the loss is not found in the grasp config dict.
+Defaults to True. check (bool): Whether to check the validity of the grasp configurations (sometimes sensitive or off manifold from optimization?).
+Defaults to True. print_best (bool): Whether to print the best grasp configurations.
+Defaults to True.

     Returns:
     Tuple[np.ndarray, np.ndarray, np.ndarray, np.ndarray]: